Nowak0/Word2Vec/README.md

 | | man| old (0.86), felix (0.86), blind (0.85), name (0.85), woman (0.85) |

 **Observations**:
 While subsampling offers a substantial increase in training speed, it introduces a trade-off in result quality that is highly dependent on the window size.
 At smaller windows (3, 4), the results are less intuitive.
 This is likely because subsampling reduces the number of training pairs involving frequent words, which can decrease the amount of useful training information available to the model.
 The window size of 5 produced semantically meaningful similar words.
-A larger dataset could further improve embedding quality by providing more contextual information
+A larger dataset could further improve embedding quality by providing more contextual information.

 ## Summary
 The experiments highlight how context window size and subsampling affect embedding quality.
-Subsampling was intentionally applied to reduce training time and focus on meaningful words, and while it can reduce the number of effective training examples with smaller windows, a window size of 5 provided the most stable and semantically meaningful results in this implementation.
+Subsampling was intentionally applied to reduce training time and focus on meaningful words and while it can reduce the number of effective training examples with smaller windows, a window size of 5 provided the most stable and semantically meaningful results in this implementation.